 MEND at a Glance

-MEND– Meet Each Need with Dignity, serves an average of 38,500 and as many as 42,500 poverty –level clients each month, while remarkably keeping operating costs to less than 5.5%.
+MEND– Meet Each Need with Dignity, serves an average of 37,000 poverty–level clients each month, while remarkably keeping operating costs to less than 6%.
 It is the largest, most efficient and most comprehensive poverty-relief organization in the San Fernando Valley.
 MEND takes a holistic approach to relieve the effects of poverty by providing basic human needs while giving their clients the tools, education, training, support and opportunities that foster self-reliance.

 Although MEND is dedicated to relieving the effects of poverty, its underlying mission is to provide the means and the path to self-sufficiency: to “break the bonds of poverty.”
 MEND provides the basic human needs vital to day-to-day survival as well as education, training, opportunities, and support essential to reducing and ultimately eliminating reliance on public and private assistance.
-Most importantly, it is done in a manner that maintains the dignity and self-esteem of recipients.
+Most importantly, MEND provides these services in a manner that maintains the dignity and self-esteem of recipients.

 - MEND takes a holistic and humanitarian approach to relieving the effects of poverty with the underlying goal of lifting the needy out of poverty and into self-sufficiency.

-- All goods and services are free for clients who are all below the federal poverty guidelines (e.g. food, clothing, medical/dental treatment, lab tests, prescriptions).
-However, donations of $3 for clothing and $5 for health services are requested for those with the ability to pay.
+- All goods and services are free for clients who are all below the federal poverty guidelines (e.g., food, clothing, medical/dental treatment, lab tests, prescriptions).
+However, donations of $5 for clothing and $5 for health services are requested for those with the ability to pay.

 - MEND has extraordinarily low overhead and administration costs (below 6%).